-While on service, the Anesthesiology resident will split the unit of 14 patients with a pediatric first year resident.
+While on service, the anesthesiology resident will split the unit of 14 patients with a pediatric first-year resident.
 The day will begin at 6 a.m. with sign-out from the overnight resident who provides any events or updates on the patients.
-Next the resident will check up on labs, imaging, overnight vital signs, and check in on patients and their parents/caregivers.
-Multi-disciplinary rounds start at 8:30 a.m., which involve both first year residents, a pediatric critical care fellow, a supervising pediatric critical care attending, a nutritionist, respiratory therapist, pharmacist and critical care nurses.
-These rounds involve not only the patients but the patient’s parents/caregivers as well, which allows for an environment that encourages their input and opinions.
-After rounds there are often lectures which provide education regarding pediatric critical care medicine.
-Finally, the resident will use the rest of their shift to conduct further assessment and evaluations on patients as well as check in on their families and work on notes and orders.
+Next, the resident will review overnight vital signs, labs, and imaging, see the patients, and check in with nurses and parents/caregivers.
+Multi-disciplinary bedside rounds start at 8:30 a.m., involving first-year residents, a pediatric critical care fellow, a supervising pediatric critical care attending, a nutritionist, a respiratory therapist, a pharmacist, and critical care nurses.
+The family-centered approach emphasizes collaborating with parents and caregivers to create a care plan.